evanwill/workshop-template-b/content/2-lesson.md

 ## Basic Configuration

-Edit the `_config.yml` to get your workshop website set up with the basics such as `title` and `author`.
+Edit the "_config.yml" to get your workshop website set up with the basics such as `title`, `description`, and `author`.
-Check comments in the file for all the options!
+Check comments (text behind the `#` sign) in the file for all the options!

-Once you have edited the `_config.yml`, you are ready to start editing your content pages.
+Once you have edited the "_config.yml", you are ready to start editing your content pages.
+All your content is written in Markdown in the "content" folder.
+See [Create Lesson Content]({{ '/content/3-lesson.html' | relative_url }}) for details and options.

-## Advanced Options [optional]
+## Advanced Customization Options (optional!)

-### Using figure include

-- put any images you want to use in the "images" folder.
-- in a markdown file where you want the image to appear, use the `figure.html` include on its own line, following the pattern: `{% include figure.html img="my-cat.jpg" alt="cat" caption="My cat" width="50%" %}`
-- figures will be centered, and can optionally be given a caption and percentage width.

-Additional includes are available in the "_includes" folder, check the comments for how to use them (or see the next lesson page for demos).

 ### Basic style customization